- What is ChatGPT?

 It is advisable to avoid an overreliance on the tool, as language models are only as knowledgeable as their corpora and number of parameters.
 Language models are known to create ‘hallucinations’, which is when the chatbot provides a convincing but made-up answer to a question.

-This phenomenon means that human supervision is essential, particularly when researching content for Your Money Your Life (YMYL) industries, such as medical or financial advice.
+The hallucination phenomenon means that human critical thinking and supervision remain essential, particularly when researching content for Your Money Your Life (YMYL) industries, such as medical or financial advice.
 Not only could this have a potentially harmful impact on readers, but it could also have a negative impact on website rankings, user experience and brand authority.

 There is also the question of originality.
 As more people start using AI tools for content creation, we run the risk of seeing search results become saturated with almost-duplicate or otherwise unhelpful content.